KaluKali/ESP32-ULP-MFRC522-IRQ/README.md

 ## esp32-ulp-MFRC522-IRQ

-Using interrupt on mfrc522 with ulp.
+Using interrupt on mfrc522 with ulp for wakeup main core.
 You are changed pins for spi if you dont use SPI on main cores esp32.